Skip to content

 Parent

-The parent dataset contains the features which, when selected, will trigger a data request to the child dataset.
+The parent dataset contains the features which, when selected, trigger a data request to the child dataset.

 Example: